Should I Become a Personal Shopper?

 Step 1: Determine Your Niche

 Professional personal shoppers are not only in the fashion industry.
 Many work with the elderly or others in the community to perform errands, such as going to the grocery store.
 Personal shoppers could also work for law firms or Fortune 500 companies.
 Even if you'd like to work exclusively in fashion, you could specialize in a specific area, such as shoes, women's clothing or business suits.

 Step 2: Seek Training

 Prospective fashion personal shoppers could follow trends in magazines and on blogs or visit shops and online stores to determine product availability and pricing.
-Those who plan to focus on clothing should learn about different body types and find out how to camouflage flaws and enhance positive attributes with clothing to help clients shop for flattering outfits.
+Those who plan to focus on clothing should learn about various body types and find out how to camouflage flaws and enhance positive attributes with clothing to help clients shop for flattering outfits.
 There are also training programs specifically geared toward image consulting and personal shopping that provide education and training in the field.
 Many organizations also offer continuing education programs and workshops to help established personal shoppers build their knowledge base.

 Step 3: Gain Experience